aospapp/aosp/system/chre/chpp/README.md

 This is an optional function that enables the link layer to indicate the end of a packet.
 For packets with a corrupt length field, this function can enable the link layer to explicitly NACK the bad packet earlier.
 This function is designed exclusively for link layers that can identify the end of individual packets.
 The availability of this information depends on the link layer implementation.

-## enum ChppLinkErrorCode chppPlatformLinkSend(\*params, \*buf, len)
+## [Link API] enum ChppLinkErrorCode send(\*linkContext, \*buf, len)

 This function is the interface between the CHPP Transport layer and the communications link’s Tx path (e.g. to the UART driver).
 This function is called when any data should be sent to the serial interface.
-The data is provided through a pointer to \*buf, with its length specified as len.
-The struct params is platform-specific and should include link details and parameters as initialized by the implementation.
+The data is stored in the link TxBuffer (see getTxBuffer), with its length specified as len.
+The linkContext should include link details and parameters as initialized by the implementation.
 Both synchronous and asynchronous implementations of this function are supported.
-A synchronous implementation refers to one where chppPlatformLinkSend() is done with buf and len when it returns (i.e. the caller can free or reuse buf and len).
-An asynchronous implementation refers to one where chppPlatformLinkSend() returns before completely consuming buf and len (e.g. the send is completed at a later time).
+A synchronous implementation refers to one where send() is done with buf and len when it returns (i.e. the caller can free or reuse buf and len).
+An asynchronous implementation refers to one where send() returns before completely consuming buf and len (e.g. the send is completed at a later time).
 In this case, it is up to the platform implementation to call chppLinkSendDoneCb() after processing the contents of buf and len.
 This function returns CHPP_LINK_ERROR_NONE_SENT if the platform implementation for this function is synchronous and CHPP_LINK_ERROR_NONE_QUEUED if it is implemented asynchronously.
 It can also return an error code from enum ChppLinkErrorCode.

-## void chppLinkSendDoneCb(\*params)
+## void chppLinkSendDoneCb(\*transportContext)

-Notifies the transport layer that the link layer is done sending the previous payload (as provided to platformLinkSend() through buf and len) and can accept more data.
+Notifies the transport layer that the link layer is done sending the previous payload (as provided to send()) and can accept more data.
-On systems that implement the link layer Tx asynchronously, where platformLinkSend() returns False before consuming the payload provided to it, the platform implementation must call this function after platformLinkSend() is done with the payload (i.e. buf and len).
+On systems that implement the link layer Tx asynchronously, where send() returns False before consuming the payload provided to it, the platform implementation must call this function after send() is done with the payload (i.e. buf and len).

 ## void chppWorkThreadStart(\*transportContext)